 With all the challenges companies are facing from digitization and automation, it is safe to say that creative thinking, acting more audaciously, and coming up with innovative ideas has become the key to success.

-- Naive Experts – Invite a naive expert into the next ideation session you are hosting.
-A naive expert is someone who has no idea what you are working on.
+Invite a Naive Expert into the next ideation session you are hosting.
+A Naive Expert is someone who knows nothing about your project.
 He or she will rarely, if ever, solve the challenge for you, but they will get you out of your “River of Thinking” (your own expertise) and help you think more creatively.

-At Speedo, employees asked themselves: Where in the world has someone already solved this challenge?
-They thought of speedboats, torpedos, and sharks.
-They conducted bio-mimicry on a shark’s skin and found it has thousands of microscopic sharp pimples that help trap air bubbles that the shark can expands when it wishes to slow down or contract and reduce surface friction when it wants to move more quickly through the water.
+At Speedo, employees asked themselves: “Where in the world has someone already solved this challenge?”
+They thought of speedboats, torpedoes, and sharks.
+They conducted biomimicry on a shark’s skin and found that sharks have thousands of microscopic sharp pimples that help trap air bubbles that they can expand when they wish to slow down, or contract and reduce surface friction when they want to move more quickly through the water.

 It’s an easy-to-use tool and one Walt Disney perfected.
 Start by listing the rules of your challenge.
-Take one rule you want to break and ask “What If that rule didn’t exist?”
-Start developing, among your team, a bunch of provocative questions and innovative ideas and then imagine a world where that idea could come to fruition.
-Walt Disney got tired of showing his movies in old, tired movie houses.
+Take one rule you want to break and ask, “What If that rule didn’t exist?”
+Within your team, start developing a bunch of provocative questions and innovative ideas and then imagine a world where those ideas could come to fruition.
+Walt Disney got bored of showing his movies in old, tired movie houses.

 You might think of water, brushes, a vacuum, a dryer, etc. But what if I asked you to help me think about what I could put in my new “auto spa”?
 You might throw out ideas such as masseuse, barista, manicure, robes, etc. This will immediately get you to another, very different idea.